apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Donald Sutherland, veteran actor and father of Kiefer Sutherland, dead at 88**
+**Why The Hindujas, UK's Wealthiest Family, Face Jail Term In Switzerland**

-You can read more about it [here](https://abcnews.go.com/GMA/Culture/donald-sutherland-veteran-actor-father-kiefer-sutherland-dead/story?id=111284071).
+You can read more about it [here](https://www.ndtv.com/indians-abroad/why-the-hindujas-uks-wealthiest-family-face-jail-term-in-switzerland-5942979).

 ## Requirements
 - Python 3.8